 The figure below shows the internal flow volume extracted from a non-return valve casing.

 As we are only interested in the fluid inside the valve rather than the valve itself fluid volume extraction is mandatory.

 External flows involve flow around the geometry.
 This involves flow around a vehicle, a golf ball, a wind turbine, or a large city.
 Hence, simulating the physics of fluid under such scenarios can be classified as an external flow simulation.

-To simulate the flow around a vehicle, you need to create a volume around your geometry.
-This flow volume is our virtual wind tunnel.
+To simulate you need to create a volume around your geometry.
+This resulting flow volume captures the negative of the geometry acting as a virtual wind tunnel.
+See figure below: